WSUCptSCapstone-Fall2022Spring2023/msft-imagedataprocessing/Documentation/project.md

 ### 3.1.
 Unit Testing

 To test different units in the code, we have decided to use CppUTest, a xUnit test framework for C/C++ that allows you to try and test-drive your programs.
 We chose to use CppUTest since this framework is strong, feature-rich, and actively developed, making it perfect for our project.
 It also has a C integration layer, which makes it straightforward to utilize with our platform C++ code.
 The key design ideas of CppUTest are simple design and usage, portable across both old and new systems, and built for test-driven developers with test-driven development.
+Ideally, these tests will be automated, however, this was not completed as of sprint 3.

 | Test Name | Aspect Tested | Expected Result | Observed Result | Test Result | Test Requirements |
 | --------- | ------------- | --------------- | --------------- | ----------- | ----------------- |